Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 Intercept & Modify

-- Edit request headers/body inline → press a to accept & continue or d to drop.
+- Press a to accept & continue or d to drop

 CLI Tip: Pipe mitmproxy logs to a file for offline debugging: